thatSmartKid3214/CHIP8-Emulator/README.md

 Requires SDL3 to compile and run.

+Python is required to build the project.
 You can build it using the Python file "build.py".

 Issues:
 - Runs slowly